joehunterdev/chord-finder/readme.md

     The 18 chord formulas: major, sus2, sus4, 5, maj7, maj6, minor, augmented, diminished, minor7, minor7♭5, dim7, dom7, minor7#5, maj7#5, maj7♭5, dom7#5, dom7♭5.

+    Seven or eight is typcially the max number of notes in a chord.

     351 possible chord variations
 the sharp (♯), the flat (♭) and the natural (♮).